-Mohave Ground Squirrel: The Mohave ground squirrel is a California state threatened species that has a short, flat, furred, white, underside tail, uniformly brown (with no spots or stripes).
+Mohave Ground Squirrel: The Mohave ground squirrel is a California state threatened species that have a short, flat, furred, white, underside tail, uniformly brown (with no spots or stripes).
 They inhabit open desert scrub, alkali desert scrub, and annual grasslands on sandy to gravelly surfaces in the Mojave Desert.
 Occupiable burrows were found on the site, but no Mohave ground squirrels were detected.
-It is the opinion of RCA Associates, Inc. that the habitat is not prime Mohave ground squirrel habitat and is very unlikely to support populations of the species based on the following criteria, that there have been two recent sightings, within 20 years of the species in the Hesperia quadrangle and the site being located in a heavily trafficked area bounded by many developed areas.
+It is the opinion of RCA Associates, Inc. that the habitat is not prime Mohave ground squirrel habitat and is very unlikely to support populations of the species based on the following criteria, that there have been two recent sightings, within 20 years, of the species in the Adelanto quadrangle.